-Every female snowboarder, regardless of preference or experience level, will love the gloves listed in this guide.
-Every model offers great protection, insulation, and durability.
+Regardless of preference or experience level, every female snowboarder will love the gloves listed in this guide.
+Every model offers excellent protection, insulation, and durability.

-That being said, as the following options do well in extreme conditions, they are best suited for female boarders with cold hands.
+The following options do well in extreme conditions, and they are best suited for female boarders with cold hands.

 If you’re someone who often finds themselves with chilly fingers or who can’t seem to warm up, these are the way to go.